-Located at 10 km of Turin, on top of the Superga hill, after which it takes its name, the Basilica of Superga, is one of these sites where history and story meet.
-Burial place of a royal family, it is also the site of a regal vow, of a terrible tragedy, and a place of international commemoration.
+Located at 10 km of Turin, on top of the Superga hill after which it takes its name, the Basilica of Superga, is one of these sites where history and story meet.
+Burial place of a royal family, it is also the site of a regal vow and of a terrible tragedy, as well as a place of international commemoration.

 The Basilica was commissioned by Vittorio Amedeo II at a critical point during his reign, more precisely, during the French siege in 1706.
-Legend has it that the duke (who would later become King of Sicily, then King of Sardinia) climbed to the top of the hill to check on the position of the French-Spanish army that had been besieging the town for four months.
+Legend has it that the duke (then King of Sardinia, but who would later become King of Sicily) climbed to the top of the hill to check on the position of the French-Spanish army that had been besieging the town for four months.

 He prayed to the Madonna for help and made a vow that in exchange for the liberation of Turin he would dedicate the site to the Holy Mother of Graces.
 The victory came, Vittorio Amadeo was crowned King of Sicily and the design of the basilica was entrusted to the famous Sicilian architect Filippo Juvarra.